r0bertinski/cakeDocker3/README.md

 # Intro

-This cakePHP **V3.9.10**  dockerized application is just an example based on the  cakePHP official documentation [ CMS tutorial](https://book.cakephp.org/3/en/tutorials-and-examples/cms/tags-and-users.html), feel free to replace the content inside the app folder with your own cakephp aplication code.
+This cakePHP **V3.9.10**  dockerized application is just an example based on the  cakePHP official documentation [ CMS tutorial](https://book.cakephp.org/3/en/tutorials-and-examples/cms/tags-and-users.html), feel free to replace the content inside the app folder with your own cakephp application code.

 ## IMAGES ##